harishkavindauoj/llm-finetuning-guide/README.md

 ## Conclusion

 Fine-tuning LLMs has evolved from expensive full fine-tuning to efficient parameter-efficient methods. **LoRA and QLoRA** have emerged as the dominant techniques, offering an excellent balance of efficiency, accuracy, and ease of use.

-**Start Here:**
-1. Collect 500-2K quality examples in your domain
-2. Use QLoRA (consumer GPU) or LoRA (workstation GPU)
-3. Train with r=16, standard target modules
-4. Evaluate, iterate, and improve

 The field continues to evolve, but the fundamentals covered here will serve you well for practical applications.
-Focus on data quality, proper evaluation, and gradual improvement rather than chasing the latest technique.
+Focus on data quality, proper evaluation, and gradual improvement.

 Happy fine-tuning!